 Q. Key skills for a Security Specialist?

 A. As Security Professionals, we deal in probability to shape appropriate mitigation measures.
 Data and analytical skills are a must.
 While completing an on-site assessment or conducting an audit of existing security measures, attention to details is critical.
 Those with malicious intent are adept at exposing even the smallest vulnerability.
 Proactively thinking of options to reduce crime and understanding where vulnerabilities exist is important to developing a comprehensive security response.

 Q. Why is Security Risk Management different at AE Works?

 A. What sets AE Works apart is that we’re an integrated building design and consulting firm that offers a holistic approach to security.
 In the event of a building vulnerability, we have an ability because of our in-house architecture and engineering capabilities to go further in our impact analysis.
 As practicing architects, engineers and physical security professionals, we understand the domino effect of facility vulnerabilities.
 Our team has the knowledge and experience to support physical security surveys with facility and code requirement analysis.
 For example, if there is requirement for HVAC analysis or data center backup power, our engineers can look at a system and bring their understanding of air flow distribution, electrical requirements and other system needs to strengthen our physical security analysis.

-A recap from this session will be posted next week along with more on how Planning + Strategy and Security Risk Management can add value to your project.
 Have questions or interested in learning more now?
-Reach out to our team at firstname.lastname@example.org
+Reach out to our team at email@example.com

 Read more about how Security Risk Management and Planning + Strategy can support your project: